proudmonkey/ApiBoilerPlate/README.md

 **STEP 2:** Update Database ConnectionString

-Change the connectionString in appsettings.json that is pointing to the new created database.
-You can get the connectionString values in the properties window of the "TestDB" database in Visual Studio.
+Change the connectionString in `appsettings.json` that is pointing to the new created database.
+You can get the connectionString values in the properties window of the "`TestDB`" database in Visual Studio.